micropython/micropython/docs/samd/pinout.rst

             signal of that serial device.
 Details below.
 - *TC*      These device are currently not assigned to Pin. the TC device pair 0/1 is used for ticks_us().
-- *PWM*     Two colums with assignments of the TCC modules for PWM The cell content is device #/output #.
+- *PWM*     Two columns with assignments of the TCC modules for PWM The cell content is device #/output #.
 Details below.

 SAMD51 UART assignments